Weave Code

 Architecture Fit

-• Eloquent Integration: The package leverages Laravel’s Eloquent ORM, making it a natural fit for applications using Eloquent models.
-The Sortable trait extends Eloquent queries with sorting capabilities, aligning with Laravel’s query builder patterns.
+• Eloquent Integration: The package leverages Laravel’s Eloquent ORM, making it a natural fit for applications using Eloquent models for data access.
+The Sortable trait extends Eloquent’s query builder with sorting capabilities, aligning with Laravel’s conventions.

-• Blade Integration: The @sortablelink directive integrates seamlessly with Blade templates, reducing boilerplate for UI-level sorting controls.
-This is particularly useful for admin panels or data tables.
+• Blade Integration: The @sortablelink directive integrates seamlessly with Laravel’s Blade templating engine, reducing boilerplate for UI-level sorting controls.

 Integration Feasibility